-It is intended that corn line 1507 will be used also in conventional plant breeding programs to express the insect and herbicide tolerance traits in other commercial corn varieties.
+It is intended that corn line 1507 will be used in conventional plant breeding programs in other countries to express the insect and herbicide tolerance traits in commercial corn varieties (inbreds and hybrids).
 The family of traits will be referred to as HerculexTM Insect Protection.

 The majority of grain and forage from corn is used for animal feed, with less than 10% of grain processed into food products for human consumption.
-Corn grain is also processed into industrial products, such as ethyl alcohol by fermentation and highly refined starch by wet milling to produce starch and sweetener products.
+Corn grain is also processed into industrial products, such as ethyl alcohol by fermentation and highly refined starch by wetmilling to produce starch and sweetener products.
 In addition to milling, corn germ can be processed to obtain corn oil.